🚨 The best deal of the year is HERE! Don’t miss out — grab our Black Friday deal NOW! 🛍️✨

-Life-changing Lessons From Tay, Microsoft’s Racist, Psychopathic Twitter Robot
+Life-changing Lessons From Tay, Microsoft’s Psychopathic Twitter Robot

-Society teaches us over and over that artificial intelligence is terrifying.
+Society teaches us over and over that artificial intelligence can be both revolutionary and risky.

 And yet, we keep trusting that AI won’t disappoint us!